bparanj/crystal/electronics/design/field-experiments.md

 - Multimeter (to measure voltage)

 **Procedure**:

-1. **Connect the Circuit**: Connect the capacitor to the battery using the wires.
+**Connect the Circuit**:

+Connect the capacitor to the battery using the wires.
 Ensure that the positive terminal of the battery is connected to one plate of the capacitor and the negative terminal to the other plate.

-2. **Observe the Voltage**: Use the multimeter to measure the voltage across the capacitor's terminals.
+**Observe the Voltage**:

+Use the multimeter to measure the voltage across the capacitor's terminals.
 This voltage creates an electric field between the plates of the capacitor.

-3. **Explain**: The electric field is established between the plates due to the potential difference provided by the battery.
+The electric field is established between the plates due to the potential difference provided by the battery.
 This field exists only as long as the capacitor is connected to the battery.

 ### 2. **Experiment 2: Electrostatic Field Inside a Circuit (Charged Capacitor)**

 **Objective**: Demonstrate the presence of an electrostatic field in a charged capacitor disconnected from the circuit.

 **Materials**:

 - Capacitor (charged from Experiment 1)
 - Insulated tweezers
 - Electroscope (optional, to detect charge)

 **Procedure**:

 1. **Charge the Capacitor**: Using the setup from Experiment 1, charge the capacitor by connecting it to the battery.
 Disconnect the capacitor carefully using insulated tweezers.
 2. **Isolate the Capacitor**: Place the charged capacitor on an insulated surface to prevent it from discharging.
 3. **Detect the Electrostatic Field**: Use an electroscope or similar charge detector near the capacitor’s terminals to detect the presence of a static electric field.

-4. **Explain**: The charges on the capacitor’s plates are stationary, creating an electrostatic field between the plates.
+The charges on the capacitor’s plates are stationary, creating an electrostatic field between the plates.
 This field is static and will remain until the capacitor discharges.

 ### 3. **Experiment 3: Electric Field in the Real World (Van de Graaff Generator)**
 **Objective**: Demonstrate the presence of an electric field in the real world outside of circuits.